Redfern Ocean Development

 The question is which one — and that distinction is doing a lot of work that most owners don't realize until they're sitting in front of a builder estimate or an insurance renewal that doesn't make sense.

-I've been involved in enough redevelopment projects in Avalon and Stone Harbor that I've had to get comfortable with FEMA's flood zone designations in a way I didn't expect when I started.
-I changed my mind on how much this matters.
-Early on I thought it was mostly an insurance nuance.
+The flood zone difference between AE and VE may look like an insurance nuance.
 It's not.
-It shapes what you can build, how much it costs to build it, and — quietly — what your lot is worth to someone who plans to develop it.
+It shapes what can be built, how much it costs to build it, and — quietly — what a lot is worth to someone who plans to develop it.

 AE Zone vs VE Zone: The Actual Difference